The big picture around data center environmental impacts

 Enterprise (non-ICT) Company (non-ICT) Company Company Normal Medium - Large

-Colocation Multiple Entities Real Estate Diverse Normal Medium - Large
+Colocation Multiple Entities Real Estate Company Diverse Normal - High Medium - Large

 Cloud (ICT) Company (ICT) Company Diverse Normal - High Very Large

-In reality there are further complications.
-E.g. corporate entities may own enterprise data centers, cloud data centers, and make use of colocation facilities as well.
-The mixing of a variety of ownership, business models and facility types by data center owners or operators means that environmental attribution to more sharply defined sectors can be highly problematic.
+In reality there are further complications to the above scheme.
+E.g. large corporate entities may own their own enterprise data center portfolio, may operate cloud data centers, and make use of colocation facilities as well!
+The mixing of a variety of ownership and business models, along with diverse facility types by data center owners or operators means that environmental attribution of the overall impact of digital services can be highly problematic, obscured by complex and poorly disclosed relationships.

-The above classification dimensions are by no means covering all possible aspects that characterise data centers.
-E.g., a standard classification of data centers is linked to the degree of redundancy and other protections offered by the data center, e.g., quantified as the target uptime (the fraction of time during a period a data center operates without any hindrance), with Tier 1 data centers offering 99.671% whereas Tier 4 ensure 99.995%.
-We omit this aspect as it does not have obvious implications for environmental footprint.
+The above classification dimensions are by no means covering all facets that usefully characterise data centers.
+E.g., a standard classification of data centers is linked to the degree of redundancy and other protections offered by the data center.
+This can be quantified as the target uptime, the fraction of time during a period a data center operates without any hindrance.
+Tier 1 data centers offer 99.671% whereas Tier 4 ensure 99.995%.
+We omit this dimension as it does not have readily inferable implications for environmental footprint.
+Implicitly the diversity of arrangements for providing e.g., redundancy will be captured by the power intensity or space type of the data center.

-As we saw with the example of edge facilities, aggregation of digital services in ever larger data centers is not the only means to organize a digital economy and may not even be the most impactful when all things are counted.
+As we saw with the example of edge facilities, aggregation of digital services in ever larger data centers is not the only means to organize a digital economy.
 High concentration of IT resources in central nodes contrasts with decentralized distribution of IT resources, where the production and consumption of digital services is spread more evenly.

 Data Services

 The optimal spatial configuration of digital service provision in a fully digitized economy is not a-priory given.
-Some economies of scale argue for more centralization, but they must compete against decentralization advantages, such as lower latency, lower or better allocated environmental impact, more data privacy, more resilience etc. How those factors interplay depends on ever changing patterns of both supply and demand.
+Certain economies of scale argue for more centralization, but they must compete against opposing forces: decentralization advantages, such as lower latency, lower or better allocated environmental impact, more data privacy, more resilience etc. How those factors interplay depends on ever-changing patterns of both supply and demand for digital services.

-Understanding holistically how environmental impact varies with alternative topologies is not only a prerequisite for completeness in reporting.
-It can also guide better decisions by considering the entire system, the incentives of the different actors, properly attributing the externalities generated, preventing the possibilities of “leakage” (impacts hiding elsewhere in the economy) is thus an important discussion that is relevant also in digital services context14.
+Understanding comprehensively how environmental impact varies with alternative topologies is not only a prerequisite for completeness in reporting.
+It can also guide better decisions by considering the entire system, the incentives of the different actors, properly attributing the externalities generated, and preventing the possibilities of “leakage” (impacts hiding elsewhere in the economy).
+This last pathology is an important discussion relevant also in digital services context14.

-Practically this means that while the focus and more urgent data collection and disclosure is on Scope 1 and Scope 2 impacts of large data centers, taking into account the full structure of digital service provision is ultimately required.
+Practically, while currently the focus and data collection and disclosure leans on the Scope 1 and Scope 2 impacts of large data centers, taking into account the full structure of digital service provision will be ultimately required.

 The Secrecy about Environmental Impacts

 Data centers are significant and costly industrial facilities.
-They have been studied extensively in terms of their energy and cooling needs, initially purely for economic reasons (to minimize costly energy consumption).
+They have been studied extensively in terms of their energy and cooling needs, initially purely for economic reasons, to minimize costly energy consumption.
 Like any significant economic activity that involves equipment, data center operations leave a variety of both direct and indirect imprints on the environment.
 The list of noteworthy data center environmental impacts is not a-priory fixed.
-It is determined by the technologies used to provide digital services, and may change as those evolve.
+It is determined by the concrete technologies used to provide digital services (both the manufacturing and operational phase), and may change as those evolve.

-An indicative list of impacts considered in this context is provided by the ITU Life-Cycle methodology for ICT goods and services9.
+An indicative list of impacts that have been considered in this context is provided by the ITU Life-Cycle methodology for ICT goods and services9.
 The list includes impacts such as:

-• CO2 induced climate change (from all GHG inducing gases)
+• CO2 induced climate change (from all GHG inducing gases, direct and indirect)

 • Ozone depletion (from CFC gases)

-• Human toxicity (from e-waste and any chemical affluent)
+• Human toxicity (from e-waste and chemical affluent)

 • Depletion of water resources (from direct and indirect water intake)